huannguyenfit/microservices-cqrs-quick-learn/readme.txt

 config api endpoint at env.development.

-use Vite intead of CRA.
+use Vite instead of CRA.